Easter Delivery: Order by 2:30pm on 31st March with Next Day Delivery to receive your order before Easter.

 What warnings does Xanax come with?

-Buying Xanax online or from unauthorised sources can be risky (Catch22, 2019), as counterfeit versions may contain dangerous substances such as fentanyl (BBC News, 2019; NME, 2019; ITV News, 2023; Viatris, 2023).
-This is particularly concerning for young people, as cases of fake Xanax-related harm have been widely reported.
-If you are considering stopping Xanax, speak to your doctor first to avoid withdrawal symptoms.
-Medical supervision is recommended for a safe detox process (UK Addiction Treatment Centres, 2023).
+Buying Xanax on the internet from unauthorised sources carries severe risks [7].
+Counterfeit UK Xanax versions frequently contain highly dangerous substances such as fentanyl [8][9][10][11].
+This is particularly concerning for young people looking to buy Xanax online in the UK, as cases of fake Xanax-related harm have been widely reported.
+If you are considering stopping your Xanax prescription, you must speak to your doctor first to gradually taper your dose and avoid severe withdrawal symptoms; medical supervision is recommended for a safe detox process [12].

 Patient Information Leaflet